 - You want the cheapest car insurance available

 To learn more about this affordable car insurance provider, check out our USAA auto insurance review.

-#2 Erie: Cheapest Car Insurance For Bundling Discounts
+#2 Erie Insurance: Cheapest Car Insurance For Bundling Discounts

-Another provider that shows up in three out of our four lists is Erie Insurance.
-This company provides cheap car insurance quotes online and is also known for customer service.
-The average 35-year-old driver pays about $1,183 per year, according to our rate estimates.
-The downside with Erie Insurance is that the coverage isn’t available in every state.
-You can only get an auto insurance policy if you live in these regions.
+Erie Insurance provides cheap car insurance quotes online and is known for its customer service.
+The average 35-year-old driver pays about $1,113 per year, according to our rate estimates.
+The downside with Erie Insurance is that coverage isn’t available in every state.
+You can only get an auto insurance policy if you live in these locations: